"It is only when we look Within, that we realize how little we know about ourselves"

 The Self In Relation To The Path Of Creator

-The Path Of Creator is about transforming and releasing one's own Sufferings.
+The Path Of Creator is about transforming and releasing one's Sufferings.
 We can only release our sufferings as much as we Know is there and we can only release our Sufferings as much as we Know what it is.
-Thus the journey of transforming and releasing ourselves from our Sufferings will always involve the development of Self-Knowing.
+Thus the journey of transforming and releasing ourselves from our Sufferings will always involve Self-Knowing.

 And that Knowing of The Self is developed from one's own experience of The Self rather than simply reading it from the book.